ploomber/projects/parametrized/README.md

 filter_output(captured, startswith='INFO:papermill:some_param')
 ```

 We see that our param `some_param` is taking the default value (`default_value`) as defined in `env.yaml`.
-The command line interface is aware of any parameters, you can see them using the `--help` option:
+The command-line interface is aware of any parameters.
+You can see them using the `--help` option:

 ```sh
 ploomber build --help
 ```

-Apart from the default parameters from the `ploomber build` command, Ploomber automatically adds any parameters from `env.yaml`, we can easily override the default value, let's do that:
+Apart from the default parameters from the `ploomber build` command, Ploomber automatically adds any parameters from `env.yaml`, we can easily override the default value.
+Let's do that:

 ```python
 %%capture captured